-- 1. Do not allow any loose portion of the polishing bonnet or its attachment strings to spin freely.
+Do not allow any loose portion of the polishing bonnet or its attachment strings to spin freely.
 Tuck away or trim any loose attachment strings.
-Loose and spinning attachment strings can entangle your fingers or snag on the workpiece. - 2.
-If waxing and polishing, make sure the object being polished is free from burrs and other foreign matter which could damage the Bonnet.
+Loose and spinning attachment strings can entangle your fingers or snag on the workpiece.

 Vibration Safety